090631/DankFarmBot/README.md

 **And now you're done!**

 > Simply run the main.py file, and switch to a private server.
 Keep in mind to use a private server, as using a public server could have several serious bugs with the 'pls search' clicker.
-If thing go wrong and you need to stop the program, go to the window where you are running the program, go to the terminal and `press control+c`.
-THis should stop the program immediately.
+If thing go wrong and you need to stop the program, go to the window where you are running the program, go to the terminal and `press control+c` or move your cursor to the bottom right corner and wait 1s.
+This should stop the program immediately.